hasherezade/pe-bear-releases/README.md

-This is my repo for keeping released projects.
+This is my repo for keeping released closed-source projects.